MiloszDev/Heart-Disease/README.md

 ## File Structure

-- `heart_disease_detection.py`: Contains the implementation of the model.
+- `heart_disease_detection.ipynb`: Contains the implementation of the model.
 - `heart_disease_data.csv`: The dataset used for training and evaluation.
 - `README.md`: Provides an overview of the project.